 - 4 oz soft goat cheese for vegetarian use cheese with a vegetarian rennet

 - 1 tsp extra virgin olive oil

 - Salt and freshly ground black pepper

-- 1/4 cup date honey or you may substitute regular honey
+- 1/4 cup date syrup (you may substitute honey)

-Make a batch of date honey in advance of this recipe for best flavor, or you may substitute regular honey.
+Purchase or make a batch of date syrup, also known as date honey or silan, in advance of this recipe for best flavor.
+Alternatively you may substitute regular honey.